 Foundation Education Programme

-- Targeted independent living skills development, including learning to manage leisure time through developing individual interests and hobbies.
+- Targeted independence skills development, including learning to manage leisure time through developing individual interests and hobbies;

 Personal Development and Citizenship (PDC)

 Our Personal Development and Citizenship curriculum incorporates key aspects of Personal, Social and Health Education (PHSE) such as sex and relationships, Equality and Diversity and healthy living.
 Delivery is tailored to individual’s needs through timetabled sessions, house Independent Living Skills (ILS), one to one tutorial sessions.
 Also incorporated is the Duke of Edinburgh Award in which all learners are encouraged and supported to engage and which includes an expedition for those learners in their final year.
 Duke of Edinburgh award Topics covered include;

 - Good attitudes for work/employability